InSumma/Connekt-EmissionPredictor-Example/README.md

 This example is build in .NET Core 2.
 To try it, run this project in visual studio 2017: https://www.visualstudio.com/downloads/

-Before running the application set the ShopId and Password that you received in your invitation mail in the appsettings.json.
+Before running the application set the ShopId and Password in the appsettings.json, that you received in your invitation mail.